Vizitest/vtdocs/Writerside/topics/test-editor/equivalence-class/theory-ecs.md

 ## Requirements
 Let's start off with a simple requirements statement as a backdrop.
 Physicists might want to argue about the temperatures used, but we're keeping it simple!

-**We have a method that expects a temperature of water to be input.
+**We have a method that expects a water temperature as an input.
 It should return the state of the water as a string.**

 - The input parameter should be a floating point value
 - The method is expected to return ```solid``` if the temperature is ```<=0```